Kong/docs.konghq.com/app/_src/gateway/install/post-install/set-up-data-store.md

 To alter the default properties listed in the `kong.conf.default` file and configure {{site.base_gateway}}, make a copy of the file, rename it (for example `kong.conf`), make your updates, and save it to the same location.

-Choose one of the following options to set up your data store:
+Then, choose one of the following options to set up your data store:
 * [Using a database](#using-a-database)
 * [Using a YAML declarative configuration file](#using-a-yaml-declarative-config-file) (DB-less)

 ### Using a database

-First, configure {{site.base_gateway}} using the `kong.conf` configuration file so it can connect to your database.
+Configure {{site.base_gateway}} using the `kong.conf.default` file so it can connect to your database.
 See the data store section of the [Configuration Property Reference](/gateway/{{ page.kong_version }}/reference/configuration/#datastore-section) for all relevant configuration parameters.